hphelion/documentation/cli.unix.object-storage.md

     Removed container 'demorama'.

-##Migration## {#Migration}
+##Migration Commands## {#Migration}

 You can use the `migrate` command to migrate files from one account to another.
 The source account may be another HP Cloud Services account or an account from another provider such as AWS, Google, or Rackspace.
-If the provider is not HP for the other account, use the `-p` option of the `account:setup` command to create the account.
+If the provider is not HP for the other account, use the `-p` option of the [`account:setup`](/cli/unix/reference#account:setup) command to create the account.

-Once the account is set up, use the migrate command and specify the source account, source container (or object), and destination.
-The destination is a destination in the default account.  `migrate` works similarly to the copy command in that it supports recursive copy and regular expressions:
+Once the account is set up, use the `migrate` command and specify the source account, source container (or object), and destination in the default account.  `migrate` works similarly to the [`copy`](/cli/unix/reference#copy) command in that it supports recursive copy and regular expressions:

     $ hpcloud migrate aws :lucas :disney
     chewy.htm:  100% |ooooooooooooooooooooooooooooooooooooo| Time: 00:00:00